Did you use Paraquat and develop Parkinson’s Disease? We’d love to speak with you—call 800-359-5690…

 Why Choose The Carlson Law Firm For Your Invokana Lawsuit

-The Carlson Law Firm and its Invokana attorneys have been holding big pharma responsible for injuring innocent victims by their defective drugs and devices for over 40 years.
+The Carlson Law Firm and its Invokana Lawsuit Attorneys have been holding big pharma responsible for injuring innocent victims by their defective drugs and devices for over 40 years.
 These companies are some of the largest, wealthiest and most influential corporate entities in the world, which is why it is important that you have a skilled and knowledgeable team on your side.
 At The Carlson Law Firm, we’ve got your back.

 If you have suffered harm due to any medical devices or medications, such as Invokana, it is essential that you retain experienced legal advocacy right away.
 We promise to provide victims with quality representation.
-When you call our firm, we take the time to understand the details of your case to be able to help you pursue financial compensation for injuries and losses.
+When you call our firm, we take the time to understand the details of your case.
+Further, we can help you pursue financial compensation for injuries and losses.

 These Invokana lawsuit cases are time-sensitive, so it is important to speak with an amputation lawsuit expert as soon as possible, as you may be entitled to compensation.

 Contact an Invokana attorney The Carlson Law Firm today for your free consultation.
 We represent clients across the nation.